 During the Edo Period (1603-1867), the scale and dispensation of land to samurai families who lived in this district, and others in the city, was a fairly accurate indicator of rank.
 One of the larger Nagamachi estates was assigned to Nomura Denbei Nobusada, a senior official in the service of the first feudal lord of the Kaga domain.
 The reforms that accompanied the Meiji Restoration in 1868 decimated the lifestyles of the socially privileged.
 The samurai, whose social class was nulified, not only had their stipends terminated, but their estates were also appropriated by the state.
 Consequently, the Nomura family, whose considerable land holdings dated back 12 generations, lost their home and were reduced to turning a section of the remaining part of their property over to the cultivation of fruit and vegetables.
 Though they were discouraged from public displays of ostentation, merchant families and those of former samurai were not prohibited from commissioning the construction of exquisite gardens.

 Across the Asano River is the district of Higashi-Chayamachi, Kanazawa’s most famous geisha district.
 Many of the tall wooden-latticed houses on the narrow streets are still used by geisha for high-class entertainment as they have done since 1820 when the area was established as a geisha quarter.
 You can take tea (without geisha) at Shima House for a chance to experience its refined and elegant atmosphere.
-Like Kyoto’s Gion, this district has been designated as one of Japan’s cultural assets.
+This district has been designated as one of Japan’s cultural assets.
 (Overnight Kanazawa) B

 Note: Our luggage will be transported directly from Matsumoto to our hotel in Kyoto.
 An overnight bag will be needed for use in Kanazawa.